Hydrogen - Wikipedia

 Hydrogen Factsheet - Center for Sustainable Systems

 Hydrogen is a feedstock and energy carrier used in multiple sectors.
-Global hydrogen demand reached 97 Mt in 2023, a 2.5% increase from 2022, with 10 Mt in the U.S. 1,2 Hydrogen is the most abundant element in the universe, but is present in limited amounts in elemental form on Earth.
+Global hydrogen demand reached 97 Mt in 2023, a 2.5% increase from 2022, with 10 Mt in the U.S.1,2 Hydrogen is the most abundant element in the universe, but is present in limited amounts in elemental form on Earth.
+The primary production method (globally and in the U.S.) is steam methane reforming (SMR) of natural gas (NG ...